CompCogNeuro/sims/ch10/ss/README.md

 Now, let's explore the connectivity and weights of the trained network.

-* Click on `Wts / r.Wt` in the network view and click on some units on the left hand side of the `OrthoCode` layer, and then throughout the layer.
+* Click on `Wts` -> `r.Wt` in the network view and click on some units on the left hand side of the `OrthoCode` layer, and then throughout the layer.

 Notice that the left-most units receive from the left-most 3 letter slots, where each letter slot is a 3x9 pool of units.
 As you progress to the right in the OrthoCode pools, the units receive from overlapping pools of 3 letter slots.